brooklynrail/brooklynrail-platform/content/events/2022/07/summer-screening-series-reminiscences-of-a-journey-to-lithuania.md

 years.
 The third part begins with a parenthesis in Elmshorn, a suburb of Manburg, where we spent a year in a forced labor camp during the war.
 After the parenthesis closes, we are in Vienna where we see some of my best friends: Peter Kubelka, Hermann Nitsch, Annette Michelson, Ken Jacobs.
-The film ends with the burning of the Vienna fruit market, August 1971. " -Jonas Mekas
+The film ends with the burning of the Vienna fruit market, August 1971. " - Jonas Mekas

 {{< image media="2022/07/film-makers-cooperative" size="sm" >}}